Building Stronger Universities (BSU), Phase I - III 2011-2021

 - Relevant research policies and tools were developed/reviewed – Ethics Committee SoPs, Research, Consultancy & Innovations policy, IPR policy, GCLP, The D tracer study.

-- D students were trained on research skills, scientific writing, systematic review, meta-analysis & a number of foundation courses
+- D students were trained on research skills, scientific writing, systematic review, meta-analysis & several foundation courses

 - BSU-2 did not provide for Ph.D.
 D training as per strict Objectives, but we managed to have one Ph.D. student in reproductive health who is set to graduate within the first half of 2019